Safety of Home Birth FAQs

 Is it more risky to give birth at home vs. the hospital?

-Planned home birth is just as safe as hospital birth when the midwife is licensed and integrated into the healthcare system.
-Even with 1-2% of moms or babies needing an urgent or emergent transfer in labor, outcomes for those moms and babies are the same as hospital births, meaning the chance of death is extremely low and comparable to hospital maternal and infant mortality outcomes.
+Planned home birth is just as safe as hospital birth when the midwife is licensed and integrated into the healthcare system and the mother is healthy and low risk.
+Even with 1-2% of moms or babies needing an urgent or emergent transfer in labor, outcomes for those moms and babies are the same as hospital births, meaning the chance of death is extremely rare and comparable to hospital maternal and infant mortality outcomes.

 Are there risks of giving birth in the hospital?